luizbills/phaser-behavior-plugin/README.md

   },

   postRender: function(object, options, game) {
-    // alled after the Game Renderer and State.render have run }
+    // called after the Game Renderer and State.render have run }
 }